in28minutes/in28minutes.com/flashcard-java-1-introduction.md

     description: Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
   - title: Applications of Java
     description: Enterprise applications, Network applications, Desktop applications, Web applications, Games, Android app, and many more.
-  - title: JVM
-    description: Java Virtual Machine, or JVM, provides runtime environment in which Java bytecode can be loaded, verifies, and executed
-  - title: JRE
-    description: JRE
-  - title: JDK
-    description: JDK = JRE + Compilers + Debuggers
-    - JDK refers to the Java Development Kit.
-It's an acronym for the bundle needed to compile (with the compiler) and run (with the JRE bundle) your Java program.
-  - title: Java LTS Version
-    description: A Java LTS (long-term support) release is a version of Java that will remain the industry standard for several years.
-To give you an example of this, Java 8 was released in 2014, it will continue to receive updates until 2020, and extended support will end by 2025.
-  - title: JShell
-    description: The Java Shell tool (JShell) is an interactive tool for learning the Java programming language and prototyping Java code.
-JShell is a Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
-  - title: MyFirstJavaProgram
-    description: ```java
-    public class MyFirstJavaProgram{
-     public static void main{
-     System.out.println("Hello World");
-     }
-    }
-    Output: Hello World
-    ```
   - title: Compiler
     description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
 It is platform-independent.
   - title: IDE